 After the change is done it usually takes about 2 days for all the internet to notice the change.
 This process is called propagation.
 However, some ISPs might use the old nameservers for a longer period, sometimes as long as two weeks, so it would be best not to close the account that you had with your old host for a while.
 Keep verifying if any email gets sent to the old host rather than the new one and also make a habit out of verifying the activity logs on your old hosting account.
 The activity should be null after two or three days, but some people, as I said, might be directed there for a longer period.

-Normally, after two weeks or so, the activity on that account should stop completely and you'll be able to notify the old host that you no longer need their services.
-Don't forget (or pretend to forget) to ask for any money that the old host might owe you (perhaps a prorated refund).
-It's your money and you should do everything within reason to get them back.
+Normally, after two weeks or so, the activity on that account should stop completely and you’ll be able to notify the old host that you no longer need their services.
+Don’t forget to ask for any money that the old host might owe you.
+It’s your money and you should do everything within reason to get them back.
 Of course, check the TOS you agreed to first.
 You might not be entitled to any refunds after a certain period.

 Changing hosts is far from pleasurable.
 It’s something that you’d better not have to do very often.
 That’s why choosing a good host is of extreme importance.